as228gn/L3/Test/TestSpecifikation.md

 * In inputfield base write p

 ### Expected
 * Nothing, it shouldn´t be possible to write a character

+For test result see [Test Result](/Test/TestRapport.md)